-It’s time for small business veterinary practices to wake up with their branding and marketing strategy and start putting the client experience first.
-Veterinary businesses are excellent—10/10—at putting patient care first.
-But, when it comes to how your brand is presented to your clients and community, I would give most practices a 1/10.
-Why so harsh?
+It’s time for small business veterinary practices to start putting the client experience first when it comes to their branding and marketing strategy.
+Veterinary businesses are excellent at putting patient care first.
+But, when it comes to how your brand is presented to your clients and community, many practices struggle.
 Let’s explore the missed opportunities.

-There are no second chances to make a first impression.
-If you want to add a mobile veterinary app to your client engagement toolbox, and your app is branded to a third party, like PetDesk, AllyDVM, PetProConnect, or VitusVet, you’re making a critical mistake.
+If you want to add a mobile veterinary app to your client engagement toolbox, and your app is branded to a third party, like PetDesk, AllyDVM, PetProConnect, or VitusVet, this can confuse pet owners.
 It might seem trivial, but as the Washington Post recently reported, “Our iPhone weekly screen time reports are through the roof.”
-With as much time as people are spending on their phones, it’s critical that your brand be the icon that your clients see on their device.
+With as much time as people are spending on their phones, it’s critical that your brand is the icon your clients see on their device.

 For the same reason you would never name your business “Veterinarian,” you should ensure your mobile app icon doesn’t have someone else’s name on it.

 Why you need a client-facing app with your veterinary practice’s name on it: